If you would like a printed version of this commentary, check out The Grace Bible series.

 (a) Little children; see entry for 1 John 5:2.

 (b) Guard yourselves from idols.
 Almost as a postscript, John concludes by exhorting his readers to guard themselves from idols.
-John has not mentioned idols before, but he has spoken much about the world, and the world in which he lived was an idol-worshiping one.
+John has not mentioned idols before, but he has spoken much about the fallen world, and the world in which he lived was an idol-worshiping one.
 Christians in the first-century were daily confronted with considerable pressure to participate in pagan rituals, whether in the name of religion, empire, or trade.
 We know idols were a big deal because they feature heavily in the letters John wrote to the seven churches of Asia (Rev. 2:14, 20).
 The other apostles also wrote about the dangers of idol worship (Acts 15:29, 2 Cor.
 6:16).

 In the modern world we may not worship idols of stone and wood.
 But when we offer ourselves and our families on the altar of ambition and ministry, we are making unholy sacrifices.
 We are diminishing the only sacrifice that counts, namely the one made by the Son of God.
 Then as now, idolatry is a path to bondage and death.
 John would have agreed with Paul who said, “Beloved, flee from idolatry” (1 Cor.
 10:14).